smartcontractkit/documentation/docs/solana/data-feeds/using-data-feeds-off-chain.md

 layout: nodes.liquid
 section: solana
 date: Last Modified
-title: "Using Data Feeds Off-Chain (Solana)"
+title: 'Using Data Feeds Off-Chain (Solana)'
-permalink: "docs/solana/using-data-feeds-off-chain/"
+permalink: 'docs/solana/using-data-feeds-off-chain/'
+whatsnext:
-whatsnext: {
+  {
+    'Use data feeds on-chain': '/docs/solana/using-data-feeds-solana/',
-  "Use data feeds on-chain":"/docs/solana/using-data-feeds-solana/", "See the available data feeds on Solana":"/docs/solana/data-feeds-solana/" }
+    'See the available data feeds on Solana': '/docs/solana/data-feeds-solana/', }
 metadata:
-  title: "Using Data Feeds Off-Chain (Solana)"
+  title: 'Using Data Feeds Off-Chain (Solana)'
-  description: "How to use Chainlink Data Feeds in your off-chain applications."
+  description: 'How to use Chainlink Data Feeds in your off-chain applications.'
 ---

 Chainlink Data Feeds are the quickest way to access market prices for real-world assets.
 This guide demonstrates how to read Chainlink Data Feeds on the Solana Devnet using off-chain examples in the [Chainlink Solana Starter Kit](https://github.com/smartcontractkit/solana-starter-kit).
 To learn how to use Data Feeds in your on-chain Solana programs, see the [Using Data Feeds On-Chain](/docs/solana/using-data-feeds-solana/) guide.